 The enthusiasm was such as to propel the festival into its second year, and we were delighted as it started to gain more support.
 There seemed to be a clear indication from the island community, and from supporters on the mainland, that they were keen for this enterprise to continue.
 The response in that second year was so glowing that clearly it was not going to end there …

-The Stradbroke Chamber Music Festival is now in its twelfth year (Jani, tireless promoter of the festival, died in 2009, so there was no festival that year, and the advent of covid prevented us from staging one in 2020.
+The Stradbroke Chamber Music Festival is about to enter its thirteenth year (Jani, tireless promoter of the festival, died in 2009, so there was no festival that year, and the advent of covid prevented us from staging one in 2020.
 The festival is now back in full flight, however, and remains committed to the original aims:

 - to create opportunities for high-quality chamber music to be accessible to and shared with the North Stradbroke Island community